Abe1985/RepData_PeerAssessment1/PA1_template.md

 ```
 The number of Na's in the dataset is 2304.
 There 0 are missing values in the date column, 2304 missing values in the steps column and 0 missing values in the interval column.
 Therefore I only need to fill the missing steps values.

-I will try to fill them with the mean for each 5-minute interval:
+I will try to fill them with the mean for each 5-minute interval.
+The following object contains a list of the means for each intervall:

 ```r
 meanstoimpute <- sapply(split(cleanActivity$steps, cleanActivity$interval),mean)